 Analyzing CPU Usage

 Qt Creator is integrated with the Linux Perf tool (commercial only) that can be used to analyze the CPU usage of an application on embedded devices and, to a limited extent, on Linux desktop platforms.
-The CPU Usage Analyzer uses the Perf tool bundled with the Linux kernel to take periodic snapshots of the call chain of an application and visualizes them in a timeline view.
+The CPU Usage Analyzer uses the Perf tool bundled with the Linux kernel to take periodic snapshots of the call chain of an application and visualizes them in a timeline view or as a flame graph.

 Using the CPU Usage Analyzer

-The CPU Usage Analyzer needs to be able to locate debug symbols for the binaries involved.
-For debug builds, debug symbols are always generated.
-Edit the project build settings to generate debug symbols also for release builds.
+The CPU Usage Analyzer usually needs to be able to locate debug symbols for the binaries involved.

 - To generate debug symbols also for applications compiled in release mode, select Projects, and then select Details next to Build Steps to view the build steps.